-With a little over 90 percent of S&P 500 companies having reported, average first-quarter earnings for the index rose a modest 2 percent.
-That might not seem significant, but as LP Financial’s Chief Investment Officer Burt White points out in a recent Barron’s piece, “given the steep uphill climb that corporate America faced due to the twin drags of the oil downturn and strong U.S. dollar, this is actually a good result.”
+With a little over 90 percent of S&P 500 companies having reported, it looks as if the index has risen a modest 2 percent for the first quarter.
+That might not seem significant, but as LP Financial Services Chief Investment Officer Burt White points out in a recent Barron’s piece, “given the steep uphill climb that corporate America faced due to the twin drags of the oil downturn and strong U.S. dollar, this is actually a good result.”

 Indeed, when the earnings season began, economists were expecting to see a 3-percent drop because of depressed oil and the strong dollar.
 Of course, we’re now seeing a price reversal in both the commodity and currency.

 Dividends from S&P 500 companies also jumped about 15 percent in the first quarter, defying lackluster estimates.
 Delta Air Lines, also in MEGAX, announced this week that it would be raising its dividend 50 percent as well as buying back $5 billion in stock over the next couple of years.

 What’s important for investors to recognize here is that the S&P 500 dividend yield is currently at 1.92 percent, ahead of the 1.50-percent yield on a 5-year government bond.
 And unlike the government bonds, equities give you growth.
 It’s these high dividend-paying companies that GBTFX and MEGAX seek to invest in.

 The week’s economic data suggests that the U.S. economy is growing at a slower rate now than in previous months.

 Employment improved marginally in April, bringing the unemployment rate down to 5.4 percent from 5.5 percent.
 But the Bureau of Labor Statistics revised downward its March numbers, from 126,000 new jobs added to a chilly 85,000.